Today I’m going to show you this easy how to reupholster an ottoman tutorial – and it cost me less than $20 to do so!

 Does your ottoman look anything like this?

 And ruin they have succeeded in doing.
 So now that my cats have ruined my ottomans, I have two options.
 One – buy a new one.
 Probably since I don’t want to spend a ton, it will be of the same cheap fake leather and cost me about $50-$75 to replace.
-Or two – reupholster it myself for less than half of that cost – with a fabric that my cats can’t tear apart with one swipe of their claws.
+Or two – ask myself if I need to recover an ottoman and can I do it for less than half of that cost?
+That price would have to include fabric that my cats can’t tear apart as easily as the faux leather.

-So that’s why I created this tutorial – to show you that you too can reupholster something at your house rather than throwing it in the dumpster and heading off to the store to spend more than double when you honestly fix it yourself!
+So that’s why I created this tutorial – to show you that you too can reupholster something at your house rather than throwing it in the dumpster and heading off to the store to spend more than double when you honestly fix it yourself for super cheap!